How to Reshape Your Marketing for a Time of Constant Evolution

 Marketing through multiple channels is more imperative than ever.
 Evaluate what other channels vis-a-vis your existing marketing channels make sense to expand into and double down on them.
 Emphasize your tele-anything services/ offerings.

 Marketing strategy and tactics need to continue to be the same in many ways long considered best practice — relevant, personalized and timely.
 But they also need to be different in a few ways in the current climate — innovative, empathetic and accessible.
-And remember, the moment you think you have it down, the “next normal” will more than likely come about.
+And remember, the moment you think you have it down, the next change will come about.
 So be prepared to reevaluate and rethink again!